DataAstrologer/DataScience/Machine Learning/Unsupervised Learning/Clustering/README.md

 * Clustering is a part of unsupervised learning because the class label information is not present here.
 Clustering is the form of learning by observation rather than learning by examples.
 Informally, clustering helps finding the natural grouping among the data objects.
 It shows the internal structure of the data and helps discover an underlying rules and recurring patterns if they exist.

+* Clustering is done on the basis that each cluster contains atleast 1 element and the union of all the clusters is the dataset.

 ## Overview of Basic Clustering Methods